nonno/decimal-datetime-app/README.md

 # Decimal DateTime for Android and iOS

-Analogic watch for Android and iOS, based on Xamarin Forms, which shows instead of the normal 12 hours/60 minutes a "revolutionary" decimal time.
+Analogical watch for Android and iOS, based on Xamarin Forms, which shows instead of the normal 12 hours/60 minutes a "revolutionary" decimal time.

 ![watch](readme/screenshot.png)